ThatsVie/atlas-web_front_end/Javascript_advanced/README.md

 ## Tasks and Usage

 <details>
-<summary>## Task 0: Lexical Scoping and Welcome Message </summary>
+<summary> Task 0: Lexical Scoping and Welcome Message

-The goal of this task is to understand and implement lexical scoping in JavaScript by creating a function that displays a welcome message.
+The goal of this task is to understand and implement lexical scoping in JavaScript by creating a function that displays a welcome message. </summary>

 ### Task Description
 Create a function named `welcome` that takes two arguments: `firstName` (string) and `lastName` (string).
 Within this function: